Academic Catalog

 Repeatable: Maximum of 12 credits

 Independent research, writing, and editing of a Commonwealth Scholar thesis under the direction of a faculty sponsor and the director(s) of the honors program.
-Program of study to be approved in the previous semester, and culminating in a public presentation and defense of the thesis.
-This course is repeatable for a maximum of 6 credits.
+Program of study and related disciplinary methodology to be approved in the semester before senior year, and culminating in a public presentation and defense of the thesis.
+This course is repeatable for a maximum of 8 credits.

 Prerequisite: Honors Program Director Approval